 If the single copy of the document is an original copy, then that version can and should be filed with the court within 10 days following the decedent’s date of death.
 If the only copy that exists is a photocopy rather than an original, then there are ways to admit a copy of the will to the probate court, but that would require a petition and court order.

 Any interested party may petition to open probate but, typically, the petitioner would be the proposed personal representative.
 If the decedent left a will, then this person would typically be nominated within the will.
 If the decedent did not leave a will, then Florida law provides for the spouse or others who may have an interest as beneficiaries to determine who the personal representative would be.

 A notice to creditors is a notice required by law that is filed in the probate case and published in a newspaper for two consecutive weeks.
 The notice to creditors is designed to put any known or potential creditors on notice that they have a limited window of time in which to file a claim in the probate case.

 The decision of whether to require a bond is in the hands of the judge.
 Some jurisdictions such as Broward and Miami-Dade tend to require a bond for all personal representatives located out of state.
 Other factors that may increase the chances of needing a bond include the presence of unknown heirs or potential disputes between beneficiaries.
 If the decedent died with a will, the will may have waived any bond requirement.

 Opening an estate in Palm City may present challenges depending on the value of your estate.
 Even with that knowledge, there are routes that you could take that may not be so intuitive.
-To better ensure your estate is protected and administered properly, you need to contact an attorney familiar with trust and estate law in Martin County.
+To better ensure your estate is protected and administered properly, you need to contact an attorney familiar with Florida probate small estate settlement in Martin County.
 Reach out today.